- Important! Clean Your Xrefs Before Attaching Them

 or type FXREF in the Command line

 Want to use fxREF every time you attach a DWG file?
-The fxREF dialog box includes an option that dictates that Attach button in Xref Palette opens fxREF.
-Checking this box causes fxREF to open whenever you click the Attach DWG button in the AutoCAD Xref palette.
-More information >
+The fxREF dialog box includes an Attach button in Xref Palette opens fxREF option.
+Selecting this option causes fxREF to open whenever you click the Attach DWG button in the AutoCAD Xref palette.
+More information

 The Select File dialog box will open, allowing you to navigate to the file you want to Xref into your drawing.
 If you don't see the file right away, use the Look In menu to navigate to it.
 Select the file and click Open.